 deChurched to reChurched is a series on about how God brought me back to the church after 15 years of disappointment, frustration and stubbornness.
-Other posts in this series are: Part 1: Adrift and Part 2: Ajar.
+Other posts in this series to read first are: Part 1: Adrift and Part 2: Ajar.

 Excuses gone, I had nothing to hide under anymore…

 My righteous indignation of all the wrongs of the church had been squelched.

 And now sitting in the very place I had claimed to have hoped for, it was my turn to do something.

 To my credit, I had been showing up…

 But really, all that angst for all those years and now I am just going to “show up”… that is the best I can do?

 I was enjoying church, but I wasn’t pursing God.

 I wasn’t reading His word… I had tried and failed miserably at the One Year Bible.